 It’s a 4.5 out of 5 for me for Air France because of the whole debacle of nearly being bumped at Johannesburg Airport – my major pet peeve.

 I normally mark down more for this but the onboard staff was so delightful (a 5 +) and I did love those Slow Lounges in South Africa.
 They saved the day on this rating for the airline.

 I would definitely fly business class with Air France again for the outstanding onboard service alone.
 Also, the value for money on their business class was outstanding.

 Getting Good deals on Business Class Flights:

+I tend to use a travel agent for my business class flights – for me, it is London based Trailfinders.
 But I do usually also check out Skyscanner which has a good range of business class flights to get a sense of who has good deals on for the time in which I am travelling.

 I also use Expedia a lot – particularly for multi-stop flights like this which don’t really suit Skyscanner.
 I booked all of the flights listed above through Expedia.

 And of course, you can check out the Air France website.

 Who Paid for What in this Post